How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 Dubrovnik Old Town Dress Codes

-The old town in Dubrovnik is a classy place!
-Walking shirtless or in swimwear through the old town is disrespectful and can even earn you a fine and some strange looks!
+Be respectful of Dubrovnik’s Old Town; walking shirtless or in swimwear through it can earn you a fine and some strange looks!
 Cover up when you’re not on the beach or a boat!

 For more Dubrovnik travel tips, check out my complete guide to Dubrovnik for first visits!